awsdocs/alexa-for-business-administration-guide/doc_source/manage-profiles.md

-# Managing Room Profiles<a name="manage-profiles"></a>
+# Manage room profiles<a name="manage-profiles"></a>

 To simplify the process of creating and managing rooms, first define room profiles\.
 A room profile contains the settings for your Alexa devices, so that they can provide you with weather, time, and other location\-based information\.
 For example, you can create a room profile that contains the Alexa settings that apply to all rooms in the same building\.

-If you want to offer room booking to your users, Alexa searches all rooms in a room profile when receiving requests like “Alexa, find a room\.”
+If you want to offer room booking to your users, Alexa searches all rooms in a room profile when receiving requests like "Alexa, find a room\."
 To optimize room searching, you can create a room profile that contains all rooms in the same building, or on the same floor \(depending on your office size\)\.

 When you create a room, you must select a room profile\.
 If you have not created one, a default room profile is provided\.
 You can modify the settings, including the default room profile, at any time\.